brprkr/remarks/README.md

+### Focus of this fork:

+This fork is geared toward personal use, with narrower scope than the Scrybble Remarks project:
+- Consistent coordinates for drawing/highlight annotations on pdf output, for portrait-orientation books, on tablet software 3.3.2.1666.
+- Revised obsidian output

+The following are not goals of this fork.
+Please use upstream:
+- OCR
+- Non-pdf outputs (svg, png).
+These may still work, but not currently checking
+- Support for keyboard input or textboxes

+___

 # Scrybble remarks

 With Remarks, you can export notebooks and PDFs from your ReMarkable.

 1. Export your notebooks as PDF
 2. Extract highlights as text

 ## Goals